AgentDNS/AgentDNS/README.md

 ## 📄 License

-This project is licensed under MIT.
+This project is licensed under Apache License.

 **AgentDNS** - Make service discovery simple and efficient for AI Agents 🚀